 George Freeman Trail Bridge Construction

-Beginning approximately October 5th, the George Freeman Trail bridge will be undergoing construction to receive upgrades.
-During some time of the construction, the bridge will be closed and a detour put in place, lasting until approximately December 1st.
-In the coming weeks, we ask you to travel carefully around the bridge as workers begin their prep work, moving trailers in and finding utility locates in the area.
-Please note that the adjacent gravel pathway will also be closed and some areas fenced off making some paths inaccessible.
+The first phase of construction has been completed!
+A temporary surface has been implemented and 30 km/hr speed limit introduced.
+Maintenance is ongoing with more repair to be done in warmer temperatures.
+In the coming weeks, we ask you to travel carefully around the bridge as workers begin to continue their work, moving trailers in and finding utility locates in the area.
+Please note that the adjacent gravel pathway may also be closed and some areas fenced off making some paths inaccessible.
 Those traveling to George Freeman School or the Strathmore Motor Products Sports Centre via the path system may use the connecting bridge near Aspen Creek Crescent to reach their destination, as the bridge closure will also extend to pedestrians.

 Bridge and road paving in November may be problematic, depending on conditions, and may result in a gravel surface until the spring.
 Cold temperatures can affect asphalt paving compaction and longevity so may need to be deferred to spring to ensure the Town receives a quality product.
 Conditions will be assessed once the bridge is ready to be paved and be determined based on these factors.